AdamPurnomo/Deep-Learning-based-Grasp-Planning/README.md

 ## Experiments

 This method is validated with 4 types of industrial objects.
-The full video experiment can be seen [here] ().
+The full video experiment can be seen [here](https://youtu.be/J0o0fcqUbLQ).

 ### Object A
 <p align="center">